Table of Contents

-This strength training is revolutionary because he directly contradicts the conventional wisdom in strength training whereby you avoid any perceived stress to your knee joint.
+This strength training is revolutionary because it directly contradicts the conventional wisdom in strength training, whereby you avoid any perceived stress to your knee joint.

 In many interviews, he discusses in detail how much he had to do for his legs to be able to even participate in what he loved, basketball.
-He spent hours rolling out, icing, and taking countless anti-inflammatory medications to set foot on the court.
+He spent hours rolling out, icing, and taking countless anti-inflammatory medications before setting foot on the court.

 He knew there had to be a better way, and luckily for many of us, he found it.

 Even though he endured many injuries due to his bad knees, he was able to attend college and lead his team as a starting point guard.
 The reason he was able to even take advantage of that opportunity was due to his discovery of reversing out knee pain (ROKP).

 ROKP is the first and most simple component of knees over toes training.
 It is simply getting stronger by moving backward.
 Ben’s premise is that the stronger you are backward, the more protected you will be moving forward.